ezou626/coffee-web-blocker/README.md

 By: Shruti Agarwal, Tiana Costello, Minfei Shen, and Eric Zou

+Coffee Web Blocker is a Chrome Extension that enables users to group and block sets of websites (i.e. block lists), in order to boost their productivity while working.
+Our platform offers an intuitive way for users to activate blocking sessions and manage blocklists/associated URLs.

 ## Our Awesome Features

 - Users can create customizable lists of websites to block